 Iodine occurs naturally in the sea and in some soils.

-Iodine is also found in marine life (including fish, prawns and seaweed), some plants grown in iodised soil, and in the products of animals that have grazed on soil with iodine in it.
+Iodine is also found in marine life (including fish, prawns and seaweed), some plants grown in iodine-rich soil, and in the products of animals that have grazed on soil with iodine in it.

-Iodine is added to some foods, such as salt and commercially baked bread.
+Iodine is added to some foods, like salt and commercially baked bread.

 Why we need iodine